It Started with Magazines in Michigan

 It was at this time that Mr. D was introduced to the carpet industry.
 He took a sales position in 1959 with Wm.
 H. Green Company, a small distributor from Georgia.
 In 1963, his award winning sales ability landed him an offer with Purvis Wade Carpet Mills of Dalton, Georgia as their exclusive West Coast sales agent.
 With this opportunity, Mr. D quickly formed MD Sales Agency and hired three salespeople and four office employees.
 The sales agency, located in a 13,000 square foot warehouse in the City of Commerce, grew so quickly that the Georgia manufacturer could no longer meet the needs of his California clientele.

-Mr. D’s entrepreneurial skill re-surfaced in 1969 with the decision to purchase a tufting machine and enter the manufacturing business.
+In 1969, Mr. D decided to purchase a tufting machine and enter the manufacturing business.
 He moved his growing organization of 20 employees to a new 40,000 square foot building in the Dominguez Industrial Park in the city of Carson.
 His venture into carpet manufacturing began under the corporate name of Royalty Carpet Mills, Inc. Carpet sales in California, Arizona and Colorado quickly grew.
 Royalty had found a niche.
 They were able to satisfy the desires of the western consumer with an innovative, high quality product line, excellent service and dependability, all from a local manufacturer.

 Expansion for Royalty came with the purchase of a fourth tufting machine.
 While on an afternoon drive, Mr. D discovered the city of Irvine where he immediately envisioned the next location for his booming business venture.
 In 1973, Mr. D moved his 33 employees to a 75,000 square foot building at 17353 Derian Avenue (a street named after him) in the new Irvine Industrial Complex.

-With the acquisition of PacifiCrest Mills in 1992 and Camelot Carpet Mills in 1999, along with Mr. D’s decision to start importing ceramic and porcelain tile, the original 13,000 square feet has now grown to over 1 million square feet, spanning multiple locations in both California and Arizona.
-Included is a yarn processing plant in Porterville, California and a tile distribution center in Phoenix, Arizona.
+With the acquisition of PacifiCrest Mills in 1992, and Camelot Carpet Mills in 1999, the original 13,000 square feet has now grown to over 1 million square feet, spanning multiple locations in California.